Basic Linux Commands

 sudo command allows you to run programs as another user, by default the root user.
 If you spend a lot of time on the command line,

-sudo is one of the commands that you will use quite frequently.
+sudo is one of the commands that you will be using quite frequently.

 sudo instead of login in as root is more secure because you can grant limited administrative privileges to individual users without them knowing the root password.